Goryokaku

 How do I get to Goryokaku?

 The nearest station is Goryokaku-koen-mae (Hakodate City Tram).
-It is approximately a 15-minute walk from the station.
+From there it is about 15 minutes on foot.
 Bus services from Hakodate Station.
 Hakodate is accessible by Shinkansen (Hokkaido Shinkansen to Shin-Hakodate-Hokuto, then local train).
-Parking: Paid parking available near the park entrance.
-Accessible with a JR Pass.

 How much does Goryokaku cost to enter?